-Morans Falls is one of the best waterfalls to explore on the Gold Coast which can be reached via an easy walking trail that takes around 20-30 minutes each way.
+Morans Falls is one of the best waterfalls to explore on the Gold Coast which can be reached via an easy walking trail that takes around 20 to 30 minutes each way.

 Located in the Green Mountains section of Lamington National Park, Morans Falls is an awe-inspiring plunge waterfall that is not to be missed when visiting the Gold Coast hinterland.